Skip to main content Skip to local navigation

 Format of Examination

-The duration of the examination shall be no more than two hours, and it shall follow standard oral examination procedure.
+The examination duration shall be no more than two hours and follow standard oral examination procedure.
 The examination of the first cognate topic will commence with a 15 minute presentation by the student, followed by one round of questioning by the examination committee.
 The examination of the second cognate topic follows, which will also commence with a 15 minute presentation by the student, followed by one round of questioning by the examination committee.

 Evaluation

-Each element of the examination is evaluated independently, with the results recorded by the Chair and forwarded to the graduate program office.
+Each element of the examination is evaluated independently, with the results recorded on the examination form provided by the graduate program office.
 Evaluation options are as follows:

 Revision of a cognate topic paper(s) is necessary if members of the examining committee decide there is substantive weakness in either the paper or the question period that warrants the revision of the document.